Looking for solo travel destinations for Indians? This blog is for you!

 - Travel Costs: Where it is possible to find some budget guesthouses in Shillong, most small towns have homestays only.
 And unlike the rest of India, Meghalaya (and the entire northeast region of India) is slightly expensive to travel in terms of transportation & stay.
 Food in Meghalaya, however, is cheap, particularly if you’re a meat eater.

-- Is It safe to travel in Meghalaya?
+- Is It safe to travel to Meghalaya?
 Unlike the rest of northeast India, Meghalaya shares no disputed border and is totally safe to travel.

 - For more on Meghalaya, refer to my: Meghalaya Travel Guide